Humor styles: Aggressive humor

 Aggressive humor is a style of humor that is potentially detrimental towards others.
 This type of humor is characterized by the use of sarcasm, put-downs, teasing, criticism, ridicule, and other types of humor used at the expense of others.
 Aggressive humor often disregards the impact it might have on others.
 Prejudices such as racism and sexism are considered to be the aggressive style of humor.
 This type of humor may at times seem like playful fun, but sometimes the underlying intent is to harm or belittle others.
 Aggressive humor is related to higher levels of neuroticism and lower levels of agreeableness and conscientiousness.

 Individuals who exhibit higher levels of aggressive humor tend to score higher on measures of hostility and general aggression.
-Males tend to use aggressive humor more often than women.
+Males tend to use aggressive humor more often than females.

 Examples of aggressive humor on the HSQ might include: